AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What is the difference between ignorance and apathy?
+What did the judge say to the dentist?

-I don't know and I don't care.
+Do you swear to pull the tooth, the whole tooth and nothing but the tooth?
 <!-- JOKE-END -->